 George’s father was a barber-surgeon who fathered Handel in his later years and sadly died when Handel was only eleven years old.
 He wasn’t in favour of his son entering the musical profession, apparently disallowing any musical instrument in the house.
 Prior to his death, he enrolled George in law school.

 Handel was a natural on the keyboard and became recognised for his skill.
 Whilst studying law he became the organist at the Cathedral in Halle.
 His time at law school was short and his passion and natural talent for music flourished.

-Handel headed north to Hamburg and joined the opera orchestra, then between the years of 1706-1710 he traveled around Italy where he met some pretty famous musicians such as Arcangello Corelli and Alessandro Scarlatti.
+Handel headed north to Hamburg and joined the opera orchestra, then between the years of 1706-1710, he traveled around Italy where he met some pretty famous musicians such as Arcangello Corelli, Alessandro Scarlatti, and his son Domenico Scarlatti.

-Despite having a great wealth (circa) £20,000 at the time of his death, Handel wasn’t always in great shape financially and was threatened with debtors’ prison in his mid fifties….
-Instead he headed over to Ireland for a sabbatical.
-Here he wrote the Messiah in just twenty four days… Maybe we should all take note here… it’s time for a sabbatical!
+Despite having a great wealth (circa) of £20,000 at the time of his death, Handel wasn’t always in great shape financially and was threatened with debtors’ prison in his mid-fifties….
+Instead, he headed over to Ireland for a sabbatical.
+Here he wrote The Messiah in just twenty-four days… Maybe we should all take note here… it’s time for a sabbatical!

 When being congratulated on providing audiences with such fine entertainment, he supposedly replied: ‘I should be sorry if I only entertained them.
 For I wished to make them better.’”